 It is the night you spend with your family: kids are anticipated and not able to sit still, you fight a battle in your kitchen but somehow you always win, the tree is finally up and decorated, the last gifts have to be wrapped.
 We used to annoy my parents with ongoing asking: when is dinner gonna be ready?
 You can feel the rising tension…

 Just before all hell breaks loose, the food is on the table, it’s the moment to celebrate.
 The grown ups clink their glasses and finally it’s the real Christmas eve.

 Some families have a delicious German potato salad and Bockwurst (sausage) but my family always goes for a feast.
 We use to have lots to choose from and several kinds of everything: fish, meat, side dishes and gravy.
 I don’t think I ever managed to taste all of it!

 After eating too much and we are barely able to move, it’s the time for unwrapping the gifts.
 Sounds like mission impossible?
 Watching the happy faces makes the previously gift hunting worth it, every year.
 Making wishes come true is even better than getting presents.

-It’s time for dessert!
-Sometime we are still sitting on the floor under the Christmas tree, wrapping paper and gifts everywhere, talking, making jokes while eating a sweet goodness.
+When it’s about time for dessert!
+Sometimes we are still sitting on the floor under the Christmas tree, wrapping paper and gifts everywhere, talking, making jokes while eating a sweet goodness.

-Combine whipping cream and sugar in mixing bowl.
-Whip to soft peaks then add vanilla extract and continue to whip stiff peaks (do not over beat!).
-Gently fold in the greek yoghurt.
+- Combine whipping cream and 65 g / ⅓ cup sugar in a mixing bowl.
+Whip to soft peaks then add vanilla extract and continue to whip stiff peaks.
+Gently fold in the greek yogurt.
 Refrigerate until needed.

-In dessert bowls or glasses (whiskey glasses works well) alternate the cream mixture, cranberries and cookie crumbles.
-Top with the reserved cookies and refrigerate for up to 3 hours or serve immediately.
+- In dessert bowls or glasses (whiskey glasses works well) alternate the cream mixture, cranberries, and cookie crumbles.
+Top the Christmassy cranberry fool with the reserved cookies and refrigerate for up to 3 hours or serve immediately.